Nene-Okike/tooling/README.md

 /usr/share/nginx/html
 ```

-## If you require permissions to GCP, or Gitlab resources, please talk to dare@propitix.com
+## If you require permissions to GCP, or Gitlab resources, please talk to dare@propitix

- God please don't give me more than I can carry
+I know that what I am doing is out of love and Love can't hurt me